-Overall while we had a great time, but when I looked at the shots I was disapointed.
-We were limited by the cold weather much of the lighting was awkward, and most of the poses left a lot to be desired. (due both the the weather and Lindsay and I’s comfort levels I’m sure).
+Overall while we had a great time, but when I looked at the shots, I was disappointed.
+We were limited by cold weather, the lighting was awkward, and many of the poses left a lot to be desired. (due both to the weather and Lindsay and I’s comfort levels I’m sure).
 I ended up letting the photos sit for months after the initial shoot.

-Now-a-days you can get a Digital SLR for under a grand that take images at resolutions higher than film grain, print to a high end printer that does too.
-Using a program like Aperture or Photoshop, and a Flickr account and you can have a whole ‘roll’ edited and corrected in a matter of minutes.
-From there it’s easy to share share it on the web for everyone to see or subscribe to, so you know people are checking it out.
+Nowadays, you can get a Digital SLR for under a grand that take images at resolutions higher than film grain and print to a high-end printer that outputs higher than film grain as well.
+Using a program like Aperture or Photoshop, you can have a whole ‘roll’ edited and corrected in a matter of minutes.
+From there, it’s easy to share share it on the web for everyone to see or subscribe to, so you know people are checking it out.

-As a side note; I remember during my senior year at Pratt i did some of my work digitally for my color photo class.
+As a side note; I remember during my senior year at Pratt, I did some of my work digitally for my color photo class.
 I would print my work on my Epson 2200 and hang it next to my other work.
-The really amazing part is that people in class were unable to tell.
-That to me sealed the deal, my film camera sits and collects dust these days.
+The really amazing part is that my peers in class were unable to tell the difference.
+That to me sealed the deal, my 35mm camera sits and collects dust these days.
 Stuff like iPhoto and Flickr’s are the icing on the cake.
 I can hardly remember what life was like before digital.

-Out of fairness to my lovely modeling friend I will spare you the before and after comparisons.
-I’d like to assure you though that the quality was not nearly this nice until I took them into Aperture.
-That’s not a criticism on her, but on my own skills as a photographer.
-Luckily… I’m still a designer.
+Out of fairness to my lovely modeling friend, I will not post the before and after comparisons.
+I’d like to assure you, though, that the quality was not nearly this nice until I took them into Aperture.
+That’s not a criticism on her, but on my skills as a photographer.
+Luckily, I’m still a designer.

 Check out the rest of the shots here.